kkhetarpal/Literature/RL/SuttonBartoSilver/MonteCarloMethods.md

   * Value is estimated by mean return V(s) = S(s) / N(s)
   * By law of large numbers, as N(s) -> infinity, the value converges to the true value function

+**High level takeAway from the Blackjack Example** Consdier following a policy of sticking if the sum of the cards >= 20 otherwise twist.
+We get a decent estimate of states after 10,000 episodes.
+As one would expect if you have got 20-21 you do very well in this game.
+This results just by sampling.
+No one told us the return, we see the expected return i.e. the estimated value function just by sampling.

 **Monte-Carlo Estimation of Action Values**
 - **Goal**: to estimate q_pi(s,a), the expected return when starting in a state s, taking action a and thereafter following policy pi.